ropeladder/record-linkage-resources/README.md

 # record-linkage-resources
-Resources for tackling record linkage / deduplication / data matching / entity matching problems
+Resources for tackling record linkage (also known as deduplication, data matching, entity matching)

 _Note: If you're looking for file deduplication software, you're in the wrong place!
 This page focuses on deduplicating datasets._